Swifter1243/ReMapper/examples.md

 Said model data is in the form of `ModelObject`s, which give information about the position of an object, and the `track` of which is used to identify the type of object.
-It also has a `color` field, but this is currently not used with the model scene.
+It also has a `color` field, which will color primary geometry objects only.

 ```js
 {